Updated: Nov 1

 Finally, the formula for area of a trapezoid can be represented multiple ways.

-Between 2016 and 2022, this supporting standard has been tested once on the STAAR test.
-A video explaining the problem can be found below.
-If you'd rather take a quiz over this question, click here.
-The video below is linked to the question in the quiz as an answer explanation after the quiz is submitted.
+Between 2016 and 2023, this supporting standard has been tested 2 times on the STAAR test.
+Videos explaining the problems can be found below.
+If you'd rather take a quiz over these questions, click here.
+The videos below are linked to the questions in the quiz as answer explanations after the quiz is submitted.

 To view all the posts in this 6th grade TEKS review series, click here.